sysfce2/haskell-chell/readme.md

 ## History

 Back in 2011 or so, the most popular Haskell test frameworks generated a lot of status output but relatively little info about why tests failed.
-I wrote Chell so my tests would be quiet if they passed, and give to-the-line error info on failure.
+John Millikin wrote Chell so that tests would be quiet if they passed, and give to-the-line error info on failure.

-It hasn't seen much development effort the past few years, and its integrations with other test tools such as QuickCheck probably don't build any more.
+It hasn't seen much development effort the past few years.
+As of February 2019, Chris and Julie are keeping it compiling.

 ## Assertions